fedemaximovicz/cyclistic-case-study/readme.md

 # Conclusion
 From the insights obtained from the analysis, the main differences discovered between Casual and Member clients are that Casual clients tend to use the bikes for recreational activities, and Member clients use them mainly for commuting, this resulted from analysing the most popular stations of each client type which showed that most Member clients start their trips in business and high-density residential areas of the city.
 In contrast, the most popular stations for Casual clients were the ones located in parks and landmarks.
 Analysis of the average number of trips per hour and day of the week also showed this pattern, with Member clients taking more trips during commuting hours and on working days, and Casual clients taking more trips in the afternoon and weekends.

-Implementing the recommendations above can help convert Casual clients to Members with an annual subscription as well as bring new customers signing up directly for an annual membership..
+Implementing the recommendations above can help convert Casual clients to Members with an annual subscription as well as bring new customers signing up directly for an annual membership.